 If you are including examples of guitar tablature you should be aware that the spacing of fonts will make the lines look uneven when published on our site.
 This makes them difficult to read and unpleasant to look at.
-It is preferable that you use software like MusEdit to create you tab, or send your tablature example as an image file.
+It is preferable that you use tablature or notation software to create you examples.
+You may need to send your tablature example as an image file.

 If you are making charts or tables in a word processor such as Microsoft Word you should be aware that most of your formatting will look different on the web.
 Things may not line up as you planned.
 If spacing is important in your charts, try making them in tables or use graphic design software.

 If you create tablature or notation examples you may need to export to image files or send us screen shots of your work.

 Please send us original copies of all graphics you use in your article.
 Links to graphics on another website are not acceptable.

 We can only use graphics in gif or jpeg format.
 Please optimize your graphics using a high resolution.
 Scanning printed material may not be acceptable.